Best Tokyo Disneyland Attractions & Ride Guide

 Mark Twain Riverboat (7/10) – A boat ride around the Rivers of America, passing through Westernland and Critter Country.
 It’s a great ambiance ride with some excellent views.
 Sunset and night cruises aboard the Mark Twain are especially awesome.

-Jungle Cruise (8.5/10) – Jungle Cruise is a boat ride through the rivers of Adventureland that encounters hippos, lions, and piranhas, among other animals and natives, along the way.
+Jungle Cruise (8.5/10) — Jungle Cruise is a boat ride through the rivers of Adventureland that encounters hippos, lions, and piranhas, among other animals and natives, along the way.
 Normally, the real highlight here is the non-stop zingers of the skippers who pilot the boats.
 This holds true in Japan, except the experience is entirely in Japanese.
-At first we were discouraged by this, but we ended up loving it.
 We didn’t understand a word our skipper was saying, but his mannerisms were insane, and many of the punchlines were at similar points and had similar cadence as their US counterparts, so if you’re familiar with Jungle Cruise, you’ll still “get” parts of it.
 Jungle Cruise ended up being one of the most fun attractions we did, and we strongly recommend it.
 Don’t get discouraged by the “no English” thing here, as Jungle Cruise might just be more fun when you can’t understand it.
-Jungle Cruise is receiving a significant overhaul and upgrade (including a new “night cruise”) in 2014, so it may not be open if you’re visiting before Fall 2014.
+Jungle Cruise received new effects recently, but its popularity has once again died down, meaning you can do this whenever.

 One Man’s Dream II (5/10) – A character montage stage show in Tomorrowland.
 This is incredibly popular in Tokyo Disneyland (so much so that it uses a lottery system for tickets), but that’s probably because it caters to the Japanese love of characters.
 There’s not much semblance of a plot here, and the character choices are a bit bizarre.
 Still, kids are likely to enjoy it for the barrage of characters.
 Make sure to do the lottery if you want to experience this.